 The creamy chipotle sauce complements the smoky flavor from the grill in these turkey burgers.
 White meat could be substituted for dark, but the burgers won't be as juicy.
+Serve these with our Wild Rice Salad as a side dish.

 - Servings: 4